 Nuclear Weapons on the Clyde An American View

 Hi Everyone.
-I’ve been following the Scottish Independence referendum and the SNP for a few years now.
+I’ve been following the Scottish Independence referendum campaigning for some time.
 Most of the fallacious arguments I’ve seen have been pretty well knocked down, but there’s one in particular that keeps cropping up which is absolutely ridiculous and needs to be dealt with.

 I live in Washington DC and I do policy work.
 Since no other foreign policy and government policy geeks have knocked down the NATO argument and the defense spending argument, I’ve decided to throw my hat into the ring.
 Just so you know where I’m coming from, I’m a supporter of Scottish Independence.

-I guaran-damn-tee you that even though the Progressive movement is fighting hard and starting to win in the US right now, there will eventually be another warmongering Republican sitting in the White House.
-I cannot promise you that we’ll win in 2016, though I’m confident we will at the moment.
-So if you stay in the UK, I can’t guarantee you that something like Iraq will never happen again.
-No matter how hard the left fights, sometimes my country just loses its damned mind.
+I guaran-damn-tee you that even though Americans are fighting hard to bring an end to the aggression there will soon be another warmongering President sitting in the White House.
+So if you elect to remain in the UK, I can’t guarantee you that something like Iraq or Afghanistan will never happen again.
+Sometimes my country just loses its damned mind.

 First off, the only NATO program that obligates a country to store nukes is what’s called Nuclear Sharing, which is a fun way of saying America gets to park our nuclear weapons in your country.
 The current NATO policies that exist in the UK exist ONLY because the UK already has Nukes.